ksx0330/FVTT-Kamigakari-System/README.md

 To install the Kamigakari system for Foundry Virtual Tabletop, simply paste the following URL into the Install System dialog on the Setup menu of the application.

+**When you update from less than 0.4.0.
+You must run "Update Enermy to Enemy" macro**

 https://raw.githubusercontent.com/ksx0330/FVTT-Kamigakari-System/master/system.json

 Spirit Macro